steem-driver/autopilot/README.md

 ### Future Plan

-- We may support more "autopilot" features for the users in the future, such as a smarter vote bot for Steem Engine communities, alert for token price trends, etc.
+- We may support more "autopilot" features for the users in the future, such as a smarter vote bot for SCOT communities and applications, alert for token price trends / patterns, etc.

 - - -